GluuFederation/docs-casa-prod/docs/source/administration/2fa-basics.md

 ## Resetting a user's preferred method

-In the event a user loses access to his account, you can revert the preferred authentication method to "password only" by following the steps shown in the [troubleshooting guide](faq.md)
+In the event a user loses access to his account, admins can revert the preferred authentication method to "password only" by following the steps shown in the [troubleshooting guide](./faq.md).

+## Associated "strength" of credentials

+When authenticating, a user with 2FA turned on, will be challenged to present the credential matching the "strongest" authentication method.
+The strength is a numerical value assigned via the "level" property of the custom script that is tied to the authentication method.
+The higher the value, the stronger it is considered.
+Thus, if a user has several credentials enrolled, he will be asked to present the one of them having the highest strength associated.

+Particularly, if the device used to access is a mobile browser, only the methods listed in the property "mobile_methods" of casa script will be accounted to determine the strongest credential.
+Admins can modify this property at will if the default value does not meet their expectations.

 ## Forcing users to enroll a specific credential before 2FA is available